IshaPatro/Risk-Dashboard/README.md

 ## Overview

 Risk Radar is a **real-time stock market dashboard** that integrates **AI-powered risk analysis** to provide insights into market volatility, stock performance, and financial risks.
 Using **live stock data**, AI models classify risk levels based on key financial indicators like **volatility, beta, Value at Risk (VaR), and Sharpe Ratio**.
-The dashboard provides a clear, color-coded risk assessment to help traders make informed decisions.
+The dashboard provides a clear,risk assessment to help traders make informed decisions.

 ## Features